Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 | 104 | 2 | 1 |
 | 105 | 1 | 0 |

+#### Analysis of Pizza Orders with Changes

+1. **Change vs. No Change**:

+   - Customer 101 and Customer 102 placed orders without any modifications, indicating a preference for standard pizza options without exclusions or extras.
+   - Customer 103 exclusively ordered pizzas with modifications, suggesting a preference for customized or personalized options tailored to specific dietary preferences or taste preferences.
+   - Customer 104 had a mix of orders with and without changes, indicating a varied preference for both standard and customized pizza options.
+   - Customer 105 ordered pizzas with at least one change, reflecting a preference for personalized pizza options.

 ### 8. How many pizzas were delivered that had both exclusions and extras?

 ```sql